agila5/assessing_risk_car_accidents_milan/README.md

 ## The app

-We created a shiny-app to let the readers explore in a more interactive view the results of our paper.
-You can access it at the following [link](https://agila.shinyapps.io/assessing_risk_car_accidents_milan_rsconnect/) (Warning: Clicking on the link does not open a new window in the browser, you should use right click of the mouse).
+We created a shiny-app to let the readers explore interactively the results of our paper.
+You can access it at this [link](https://agila.shinyapps.io/assessing_risk_car_accidents_milan_rsconnect/) (Warning: Clicking on the link does not open a new window in the browser, you should use right click of the mouse).

-If you want to execute this app locally on your computer you just need to download the content of this github repository, open the `assessing_risk_car_accidents_milan.Rproj` project and run the app coded in the `app.R` file.
+If you want to execute this app locally on your computer you need to download the content of this github repository, open the `assessing_risk_car_accidents_milan.Rproj` project and run the app coded in the `app.R` file.

-You may need to install one or more new R packages but they are all listed at the beginning of the `app.R` file.
+You may need to install one or more R packages listed at the beginning of the `app.R` file.
 We used a new R package named `leafgl` for fast webgl rendering of the highways on leaflet maps.
-It's not on CRAN yet but you can install it as follows (you need the `devtools` package which is on CRAN):
+This package is not on CRAN yet and you can install it as follows (you need the `devtools` package which is on CRAN):

 ``` r
 devtools::install_github("r-spatial/leafgl")